Florida Panthers limit Leafs playoff tickets to U.S. residents

 Leaf fans who are now looking for another way to watch their team’s path to the Stanley Cup will now have to explore some of the other ways to watch the Stanley Cup Playoffs in Canada.

-The Leafs kick off the series at home on May 2nd at 7pm ET/4pm PT.
+The Leafs kick off the series at home on May 2nd at 7pm ET/4pm PT.ng

 Image credit: Shutterstock